Where to Stay, Dine and Play in Fort Lauderdale

 It used to be that you could order a drink in Fort Lauderdale and it didn’t require you to take out a second mortgage on your home.
 Need a quick parking spot for a shopping spree on Las Olas Boulevard?
 No problem.

 No longer taking a back seat to its sister cities to the north and south, Fort Lauderdale is coming into its own.
-And we’re not just talking about downtown and the beach—it’s the surrounding communities like Hollywood, Hallandale Beach and beyond.
+And we’re not just talking about downtown and the beach – it’s the surrounding communities like Hollywood, Hallandale Beach, and beyond, that are worth exploring (of course, if you have a rental car from providers such as those listed on StressFreeCarRental.com!).

 Think hot new restaurants that are sure to rival Miami’s celebrity chef-helmed culinary scene, as well as the development of luxury hotels and residences that could soon match Palm Beach’s elite real estate offerings.